-Upright Posture Trainer is a small, comfortable and discreet device that attaches to your back with a hypoallergenic adhesive.
-Two years ago, the company raised funds on Indiegogo to launch the product, which has since gone on to become the most popular device for correcting bad posture.
+Now on its second generation, Upright Posture Trainer is a small, comfortable and discreet device that attaches to your back with a hypoallergenic adhesive.
+The company has turned to crowdfunding a couple of times to develop its products, which have since gone on to become one of the most popular wearables for correcting bad posture.

-Lumo Lift is not your average wearable although it does track steps taken, distance travelled and calories burned.
+Lumo Lift is not your average wearable although it does keep tabs on steps taken, distance travelled and calories burned.
 This gadget tracks core position, upper body position and other nuances of posture.

 The Lift is made up of two tiny devices, the tracker and a small, square magnetic plate.
 The